ozumCanBulundu/GlobalHarmony/README.md

 # GlobalHarmony

-Global Harmony is a Database management system.
-It can be used for sharing different kinds of musics with friends, family and world!
+Global Harmony is a Database Management System.
+It can be used for sharing different kinds of music with friends, family, and the world!